loda-lang/loda-programs/CONTRIBUTING.md

 Please familiarize yourself with the C++ code and open issues to discuss and plan changes.
 Apart from that, we follow the usual GitHub workflow using pull requests.

 The best starting point for reading the code is probably [program.hpp](/src/include/program.hpp).
-It countains the model classes for LODA propgrams including operands, operations and programs.
+It countains the model classes for LODA programs including operands, operations and programs.
 You can find the implementation of all arithmetics operations in [semantics.cpp](/src/semantics.cpp).
 Apart from container classes for sequences and memory, the rest of the operational semantics of programs is implemented in [interpreter.cpp](/src/interpreter.cpp).

 For mining, there are multiple generator implementations, which are used to create random programs.
 They are configured via [loda.json](/loda.json) and use statisctics from the existing programs stored in [stats](/stats).
 To index the target sequences, we use [Matcher](/src/include/matcher.hpp) classes.
 They allow matching of sequences modulo additional operations such as linear transformations.